vishakiv/vishakiv/README.md

-# Hey, I'm Vishaki.
+# Hi, I'm Vishaki.
 Nice of you to drop by!

 **Professional me**
 I'm a Data Analyst based in Berlin, with a background in linguistics, communication and teaching.
-I'm passionate about using data to drive social and business outcomes through powerful storytelling and clear, insightful visualizations.
+I'm passionate about using data to drive social and business outcomes through powerful storytelling and elegant, insightful visualizations.

 **Personal me**
 What about outside of work?
 Here are a few fun facts:
   - I am an avid language learner.
-I speak 7 languages and am currently learning Dutch and Portuguese.
+I speak 7 languages and am learning Dutch.
-  - I am a football coach for a girls' U-11 football team in Berlin.
+  - I am a football coach for an U-17 football team in Berlin.
-  - I love anything to do with the written word: puzzles, novels, texting, and in-depth journalism are all very much my jam.
+  - I love anything to do with the written word: currently I am quite obsessed with cryptic crosswords!

 ---